 It’s recommended to replace the blinders every two weeks to prevent them from getting stuck in the nares.
 For some birds, the bullying stops immediately when the peepers are on.
 Then two weeks can be enough.

 Most chicken keepers only use pinless peepers temporarily.
 You can try them on for a couple of weeks at first.
 After taking them off, see if the pecking behavior has disappeared.
 If not, place the blinders back and keep them on for extended periods.
 Sometimes it takes 6 months to change their attitude.

-It should not hurt them, so you can easily leave the blinders on for a couple of months.
+It should not hurt them.
 That said, there are always birds annoyed and trying to scratch them off.
 Keep an eye on them to ensure the blinders are not irritating the nares.

 What material are pinless peepers made of?

 Most pinless peepers are either made of polypropylene or polyethylene, the top 2 widely produced commodity plastics.
 However, polypropylene is much stronger.
 They both look very similar.